Free project quoteFill out the enquiry form and we'll get back to you as soon as possible.

-The opportunities in the tech world today are simply mind boggling.
+The opportunities in the tech world today are simply mind-boggling.
 There are already over 2 billion Android users and Google is targeting the next billion.
 So if you have an idea for an app, there is no better time to start than now.

 But as the market is thriving, you will have a lot of competition.
-There are: 2.8 million apps on Google Play store, 2.2 million on Apple app store and 669 thousand on Windows store.
+There are 2.8 million apps on the Google Play store, 2.2 million on Apple app store and 669 thousand on Windows store.
 Don’t let the numbers scare you, but simply understand that an app is a business, so start treating it like one.

 Today, it’s not about just having a great product, it’s about marketing it right.
 For an app to be successful, you will need a solid marketing plan to reach out to those billions.

 We have launched over 100 apps, and through our stumbles, we have learned what to do, and what not to do.
-So now, we’ll lay out 10 crucial steps to launch an app.
+So now, we’ll layout 10 crucial steps to launch an app.
 App marketing has 2 main phases: pre-launch and post-launch.
 Both these stages are equally important, and without one, the other is ineffective and your app will crash.

 “Before you build a better mousetrap, it helps to know if there are any mice out there.”
 Define your target audience.
 Research your competition to gain insights on app names, categories, critical keywords, descriptions, pricing, customer reviews, etc. Then research the channels through which your competitors are promoting and connecting with the target audience.

-Once you have conducted a good market research, you know what to estimate from your app.
-Be optimistic at all points, but set realistic goals, such as pricing, install rates, average rating score etc. Then, finalize through which channels you want to market your app.
+Once you have conducted good market research, you know what to estimate from your app.
+Be optimistic at all points, but set realistic goals, such as pricing, install rates, average rating score, etc. Then, finalize through which channels you want to market your app.
 Time is crucial, so maybe screaming out to all social media platforms isn’t the way to go.
 Select a few and converge your focus on them.
 Lastly, lay out a solid sales plan for 2 cases: app succeeds or app fails.
 Decide your pitch for your blog post, newsletter copy, press release, YouTube video and texts for social media.
 By the end of step 1, you should be mentally prepared for anything.

 This step is crucial.
-A landing page is a web page where details about your app is revealed.
+A landing page is a web page where details about your app are revealed.
 You have to make the content gripping.
 Focus on selecting correct keywords, laying out an attractive design and adding soothing colors.
 But most importantly, be clear and direct.
 Some recommend using ‘bait’, such as offering freebies and discounts, while others advise against it.
 Finally, it’s your call.
 Lastly, you could use the following websites to help you build it quickly and yet have a great page.

 Now that your landing page is ready, you need traffic.
 Facebook and Twitter are must-haves, but apart from these, get accounts on Instagram, LinkedIn, YouTube, Tumblr, Snapchat and Reddit.
 Post your landing page, put it up on groups, send it personally to all your friends, family, colleagues, acquaintances and followers, email it to all your connections – in short, go wild.

-Additionally, a good press coverage is always a helping hand.
+Additionally, good press coverage is always a helping hand.
 If you can, find a reporter who covers app launches and would be interested in yours.
 If not, just send cold emails with your pitch.
 You got nothing to lose.

 To get some feedback, post your beta version on some beta testing websites.
 Try the following: